Customs of Chinese New Year

 Clean the House

 - Why do Chinese Clean their House Before the Chinese New Year

 After worshipping the Stove God, every household starts to clean their house, which is called “sweeping the dust”.
 Everyone cleans their bedding, curtains and kitchenware in order to get rid of bad luck, farewell the old year, and welcome the New Year.

-Paste a Spring Couplet
+Paste a Chinese New Year Couplet

 Put up Paper-cutting

 Women in northern China are talented in making paper-cuttings of beautiful flowers, lovely animals and lucky symbols.
 These are for decorating doors and windows.
 It is a traditional art style as well as a symbol of luck and domestic bliss.

 The reunion dinner is vital, and it goes from dusk until late into the night.
 Prepared in advance on New Year’s Eve, a large number of exquisite dishes are served.
 A hotpot and a fish are essential dishes, which signify liveliness and abundance.
 The whole family enjoys a sumptuous meal together around the table to experience warmth and intimacy, and they usually stay up at least until midnight.

 China Central Television’s (CCTV) annual Spring Festival Gala is an important part of activities to celebrate the Chinese New Year Festival.
 It is a large variety program combining singing, dancing, comedy and folk art.
 Harmony and reunion are the main themes of the night.
 People watch the TV until midnight while huddled together around the table enjoying their reunion meal.

 When the New Year’s bell is ringing, all of the cities are alive with firecrackers and fireworks.
 It is believed that the loud sounds and the fire could frighten away misfortune and the legendary “Monster Nian” (who in traditional stories turned up every year around New Year’s Eve), so that nowadays it has become part of the tradition.
 It displays a joyous mood and best wishes for a rosy future.